AGOA Status: Liberia is eligible for AGOA this year. It also qualifies for textile and apparel benefits.

 U.S.-Liberia Trade Facts

-Liberia's FDI in the United States (stock) was $473 million in 2018, up 5.6% from 2017.
+- Liberia's FDI in the United States (stock) was $461 million in 2019, down 1.1% from 2018.
 There is no information on the distribution of Liberia FDI in the U.S.

 NOTE: No services trade data with Liberia are available.